networkx/networkx/doc/source/tutorial.rst

    G.remove_edge(n1,n2,x) to remove one edge associated with object x.

 elist:
-   a list of edges (as 2- or 3-tuples)
+   A list of edges (as 2- or 3-tuples)

 ebunch:
-   a bunch of edges (as tuples)
+   A bunch of edges (as tuples).
-   an ebunch is any iterable (non-string) container of edge-tuples.
+   An ebunch is any iterable (non-string) container of edge-tuples.
 (Similar to nbunch, also see add_edge).

 iterator method names:
-   In many cases it is more efficient to loop using an iterator directly rather than creating a list.
-NX provides separate methods that return an iterator.
+   In many cases it is more efficient to iterate through items rather than creating a list of items.
+   NetworkX provides separate methods that return an iterator.
    For example, G.degree() and G.edges() return lists while G.degree_iter()
    and G.edges_iter() return iterators.

-Warning:
+Some potential pitfalls to be aware of:

   - Although any hashable object can be used as a node, one should not change the object after it has been added as a node (since the hash can depend on the object contents).